rmaiti01/rmaiti01.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
 I am Rajarshi Maiti, a third-year BSc Maths student at Queen's University Belfast.
-I am primarily interested in analytic number theory but I am interested in learning more about other fields of mathematics.
+I am interested in analytic number theory at the moment but I might be interested in others things in the future!

 Education
 ======